 These agents neutralize gastric acid and reduce pepsin activity (which diminishes as gastric pH rises to > 4.0).
 In addition, some antacids adsorb pepsin.
 Antacids may interfere with the absorption of other drugs (eg, tetracycline, digoxin, iron).

 Antacids relieve symptoms, promote ulcer healing, and reduce recurrence.
 They are relatively inexpensive but must be taken 5 to 7 times/day.
-The optimal antacid regimen for ulcer healing seems to be 15 to 30 mL of liquid or 2 to 4 tablets 1 h and 3 h after each meal and at bedtime.
-The total daily dosage of antacids should provide 200 to 400 mEq neutralizing capacity.
-However, antacids have been superseded by acid suppressive therapy in the treatment of peptic ulcer and are used only for short-term symptom relief.
+The optimal antacid regimen for ulcer healing seems to be 15 to 30 mL of liquid or 2 to 4 tablets 1 and 3 hours after each meal and at bedtime.
+The total daily dosage of antacids should provide 200 to 400 mEq of neutralizing capacity.
+However, antacids have been superseded by acid-suppressive therapy in the treatment of peptic ulcer and are used only for short-term symptom relief.

 Aluminum hydroxide is a relatively safe, commonly used antacid.
-With chronic use, phosphate depletion occasionally develops as a result of binding of phosphate by aluminum in the GI tract.
-The risk of phosphate depletion increases in alcoholics, undernourished patients, and patients with renal disease (including those receiving hemodialysis).
+With chronic use, phosphate depletion occasionally develops as a result of binding of phosphate by aluminum in the gastrointestinal tract.
+The risk of phosphate depletion increases in patients who have an alcohol use disorder, undernourished patients, and patients with renal disease (including those receiving hemodialysis).
 Aluminum hydroxide causes constipation.

-Mg hydroxide is a more effective antacid than aluminum but may cause diarrhea.
-To limit diarrhea, many proprietary antacids combine Mg and aluminum antacids.
-Because small amounts of Mg are absorbed, Mg preparations should be used with caution in patients with renal disease.
+Magnesium hydroxide is a more effective antacid than aluminum but may cause diarrhea.
+To limit diarrhea, many proprietary antacids combine magnesium and aluminum antacids.
+Because small amounts of magnesium are absorbed, magnesium preparations should be used with caution in patients with renal disease.

 Certain prostaglandins (especially misoprostol) inhibit acid secretion by decreasing the generation of cyclic AMP that is triggered by histamine stimulation of the parietal cell, and enhance mucosal defense.
-Synthetic prostaglandin derivatives are used predominantly to decrease the risk of NSAID-induced mucosal injury.
-Patients at high risk of NSAID-induced ulcers (ie, elderly patients, those with a history of ulcer or ulcer complication, those also taking corticosteroids) are candidates to take misoprostol 200 mcg po qid with food along with their NSAID.
+Synthetic prostaglandin derivatives are used predominantly to decrease the risk of nonsteroidal anti-inflammatory drug (NSAID)-induced mucosal injury.
+Patients at high risk of NSAID-induced ulcers (ie, older patients, those with a history of ulcer or ulcer complication, those also taking corticosteroids) are candidates to take oral misoprostol 200 mcg 4 times a day with food along with their NSAID.
 Common adverse effects of misoprostol are abdominal cramping and diarrhea, which occur in 30% of patients.
 Misoprostol is a powerful abortifacient and is absolutely contraindicated in women of childbearing age who are not using contraception.

 This drug is a sucrose-aluminum complex that dissociates in stomach acid and forms a physical barrier over an inflamed area, protecting it from acid, pepsin, and bile salts.
 It also inhibits pepsin-substrate interaction, stimulates mucosal prostaglandin production, and binds bile salts.
 It has no effect on acid output or gastrin secretion.
 Sucralfate seems to have trophic effects on the ulcerated mucosa, possibly by binding growth factors and concentrating them at an ulcer site.
 Systemic absorption of sucralfate is negligible.
 Constipation occurs in 3 to 5% of patients.
 Sucralfate may bind to other drugs and interfere with their absorption.